firstcontributions/first-contributions/github-windows-vs2017-tutorial.md

 GitHub keeps track of the relationship between your repo and the one you forked it from.
 You can think of your repo as a working copy.

-Most top-level GitHub repos (i.e. they are not forked from any other repo) have a small core team of people who can directly commit changes.
-All other contributors must fork the repo and make changes in the fork, then create a Pull Request to ask for their changes to be merged back into the primary project.
-If the project owner likes the changes they will be merged.
+Most top-level GitHub repos (i.e. ones not forked from any other repo) have a small core team of people who can directly commit changes.
+All other contributors must fork the repo and make changes in the fork, then create a Pull Request to ask for their changes to be merged back into the top-level repo.
+If the top-level repo administrator likes the changes they will be merged and you will gain instant fame and fortune!
 More on how to do that later.

 ## Clone your repository